RobertoGraham/fortnite-2/README.md

 }
 ```

-If Epic Games ever deprecate this library's default launcher and client tokens, you may provide newer ones like this:
+If Epic Games ever deprecate this library's default launcher and client tokens, you may provide your own like this:

 ```java
 import io.github.robertograham.fortnite2.client.Fortnite;